gesso-project/gesso-project.github.io/README.md

-# machineeeee.github.io
+# gesso-project.github.io

-Machineee (/məˈSHēnē/).

-This is the webiste source code [machineee.com](http://machineee.com/).
+This is the webiste source code [ges.so](https://ges.so/).